Fee's Finace

 Financial Support

-The BNU Financial Aid Fund exists to support students through the cost of living crisis who encounter a financial emergency and is separate to our Bursaries and Scholarships.
+The BNU Financial Aid Fund exists to support students through the cost-of-living crisis who encounter a financial emergency and is separate to our Bursaries and Scholarships.
 The allowance provides immediate short-term relief as emergency payments that do not need to be repaid.
-This can include (but not exclusive to) new caring responsibilities, debt due to travelling home, lack of WIFI or mobile phone data, or a need for IT requirements/equipment.

 Awarding Amount: The maximum amount available per student is capped at £200.00 and students can only be awarded once per academic year.
 Please note, there is no guarantee of an award and assessments are made on a case-by-case basis.